'Hugely disappointed': Rod Stewart reschedules Mission Concert

 Mission Estate made the "regrettable but in the current global environment unavoidable" concert postponement announcement on Thursday.

-The announcement left Wendy Schollum, a big Stewart fan and Hastings District councillor, "extremely disappointed".
+The announcement left Wendy Schollum, a big Stewart fan and Hastings District Councillor, "extremely disappointed".

 "All I could think about was 'thanks again 2020'," she said.

-"I bought tickets to the Mission Estate concerts and there was eight of us going.
+"I bought tickets to the Mission Estate concerts and there were eight of us going.
 We get together each year for the concerts and we have been to all of Rod's concerts at the Mission.

-"And while we understand that travel restrictions means he can't make it, it is still hugely disappointing."
+"And while we understand that travel restrictions mean he can't make it, it is still hugely disappointing."

 Schollum and her friends will coordinate to see if they could retain the tickets for 2022, instead of seeking a refund.

-Ticket holders have two options - they can keep their booking and will be issued new tickets for the rescheduled date.
+Ticket holders have two options - they can keep their booking, or they can apply for a refund.

+Those who want to keep their booking will be issued new tickets.

 Bookings for November 14 will be issued new tickets to April 9, 2022, and bookings for November 15 will be issued new tickets to April 10, 2022.

-The second option is getting a refund - for which the booking will be cancelled, and a full refund issued to the purchasing credit card.
+Those who wish to cancel will get a full refund issued to the purchasing credit card.

-Mission Estate will commence issuing refunds on the week starting September 7.
+Mission Estate will start issuing refunds on the week starting September 7.
 All refunds will be issued within five business days after that date.

 "The concerts are an excuse for us to catch up when life gets in the way," Schollum said.